-PROXY STATEMENT FOR THE 2022 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON JUNE 6, 2022
+PROXY STATEMENT FOR THE 2023 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON JUNE 8, 2023

-This proxy statement contains information about the 2022 Annual Meeting of Stockholders (the Annual Meeting) of Sana Biotechnology, Inc., which will be held on June 6, 2022 at 9:00 a.m., Pacific Time.
-The Board of Directors of Sana Biotechnology, Inc. (our Board) is using this proxy statement to solicit proxies for use at the Annual Meeting.
+This proxy statement contains information about the 2023 Annual Meeting of Stockholders (the Annual Meeting) of Sana Biotechnology, Inc., which will be held at 9:00 a.m., Pacific Time, on June 8, 2023.
+The Board of Directors of Sana Biotechnology, Inc. (Board) is using this proxy statement to solicit proxies for use at the Annual Meeting.
 Any reference to our Annual Meeting in this proxy statement also refers, as applicable, to any adjournment or postponement thereof.
 In this proxy statement, the terms "Sana," "we," "us," and "our" refer to Sana Biotechnology, Inc. The mailing address of our principal executive offices is Sana Biotechnology, Inc., 188 East Blaine Street, Suite 400, Seattle, Washington 98102.

-Due in part to the continuing public health impact of the COVID-19 pandemic, and to support the health and well-being of our stockholders, employees, and communities, the Annual Meeting will be a virtual meeting conducted via live audio webcast.
+To facilitate stockholder attendance and participation and to provide a consistent experience for all stockholders, regardless of location, the Annual Meeting will be a virtual meeting conducted via live audio webcast.
 You will not be able to attend the Annual Meeting physically.
 Instructions on how to attend and participate in the Annual Meeting are described in this proxy statement.